rtCamp/Frappe-Manager/docs/deploy/transports.md

     RD --> RUN[bench containers]
 ```

-**Same host, the single-server case.** `fm switch` begins by making sure both tags are on the daemon it talks to, and returns immediately when they already are.
+**Same host, the single-server case.** `fm switch` begins by making sure both images are on the daemon it talks to, and returns immediately when they already are.
 A bake on that same machine has just put them there, so the switch never pulls and you need no registry at all: skip `--push` and an `image = "local/mybench"` repo is enough.

 **Bake here, run there.** Now the image has to cross the gap.
-There is no mode to select: `fm switch` asks the target daemon whether each tag is already there, and pulls only what is missing.
+There is no mode to select: `fm switch` asks the target daemon whether each image is already there, and pulls only what is missing.
 So you choose by how you get the image across, not by a config value.

 Via a registry, which is the normal path: